IamLRBA/hebrews/README.md

 # Cafe Hebrews — Luxury Destination Cafe

-A modern, interactive e-commerce platform for Cafe Hebrews.
+A modern, interactive e-commerce platform for Cafe Hebrew.
 Browse our menu, order online, and experience premium dining, coffee, and hospitality.

 ---